ASD-Blueprint/desktop.gov.au/blueprint/abac/admin-disable-inactive-users.md

 The following guide provides instructions to automate disabling and suspending inactive accounts for cloud implementation types.

-The following is guidance from the ACSC for inactive accounts:
+The following is guidance from the Australian Cyber Security Centre (ACSC) for inactive accounts:

 - **ISM** - Access to systems, applications and data repositories is removed or suspended after one month of inactivity.
-- **Essential 8** - Privileged access to systems and applications is automatically disabled after 45 days of inactivity.
+- **Essential Eight** - Privileged access to systems and applications is automatically disabled after 45 days of inactivity.

-Azure Active Directory does not include the ability to disable inactive accounts automatically, automation can be implemented to provide this administrative function.
+Azure Active Directory (Azure AD) does not include the ability to disable inactive accounts automatically, however, automation can be implemented to provide this administrative function.

-With hybrid implementation types, access is managed through Active Directory Domain Services management tools and Active Directory sync mirrors these changes to Azure Active Directory, this also may include 3rd-party identity management toolsets for automation.
+With hybrid implementation types, access is managed through Active Directory Domain Services (AD DS) management tools and Active Directory sync mirrors these changes to Azure AD.
+This also may include third-party identity management toolsets for automation.

 This guide includes a sample script that uses the Microsoft Graph API and Azure AD PowerShell modules.
 The Microsoft Graph API is used to query the sign-in activity within the tenant as it is the only method to reliably ascertain the last interactive sign-in from Azure AD sign-in logs.